19hours/sg-statutes/Acts/Insurance Act.md

 [11/86]

-(4) For the purposes of this Act, references to carrying on insurance business include the carrying it on through an agent“”.
+(4) For the purposes of this Act, references to carrying on insurance business include the carrying it on through an agent.

 [Act 11 of 2013 wef 18/04/2013]